To the homepage of Moto Morini Club Nederland

 The wheels

-Next step is the restauration of the wheels.
+Next step is the restoration of the wheels.
 Nice aluminium

 18 inch Borrani rims.
-The Germans call these 'Hochschulter Felgen', (high shoulder rims), because of the high side.
+The Germans call these 'Hochschulter Felgen', (high shoulder rims), because of the high sides.
 You find them on Italian classic sportbikes.

 1. New tyres;